 - Your passport may be” flagged” or denied at application.

-Note that the courts allow you to represent yourself.
+Note – The courts allow you to represent yourself.
 But before you do that, make sure your argument or justification is solid.
 A good source of information is the state’s court website.

 Currently, if you owe more than $10,000 in child support, you may face class C felony charges.
 Furthermore, any amount above $25,000 is a class B felony.